What are typing games?

 How are TTRS typing games different?

 TTRS typing games were designed with neurodiverse learners in mind.
-There are three different activities to choose from (Word Drop, Fishing for Words, Typing Trail) and they can be adjusted to allow for different challenge levels (easy, medium, hard) and visual discrimination abilities (basic, lite and full visuals).
+There are six different activities to choose from (Word Drop, Fishing for Words, Typing Trail, Space Blaster, Type Racer, Rocket Builder) and they can be adjusted to allow for different challenge levels (easy, medium, hard) and visual discrimination abilities (basic, lite and full visuals).

 Games can be turned on or off by an admin and they can also be restricted once enabled, to ensure they are not over-played.